redkite-labs/redkitecms-docs/book/change-theme.rst

 .. image:: //bundles/alphalemonwebsite/media/change_theme/img_13.jpg

-Obviously I should implement more adjustments to have a nicer result, but this is not the pourpose of this tutorial.
+Obviously I should implement more adjustments to have a nicer result, but this is not the purpose of this tutorial.

 .. note::

-    There's no intructions on Symfony2 book/cookbook about assets overriding, so feel free to add your custom assets in the place you prefer.
+    There's no instructions on Symfony2 book/cookbook about assets overriding, so feel free to add your custom assets in the place you prefer.

 The stock of the situation